maticnetwork/Polygon-Improvement-Proposals/PIPs/PIP-11.md

 ## Abstract

-This proposal describes a mechanism called `milestones` that enable deterministic finality by leveraging Polygon PoS’s dual client architecture.
+This proposal describes a mechanism called `milestones` that enable faster deterministic finality by leveraging Polygon PoS’s dual client architecture.
 This is done using a hybrid system that utilizes Tendermint layer consensus, along with an additional fork choice rule within the execution layer.

 ## Motivation

-Currently, finality on Polygon PoS is probabilistic, meaning that the assurance a transaction cannot be changed is determined by the number of confirmation blocks.
+Currently, finality on Polygon PoS is probabilistic up until the last checkpointed block (~ 512 blocks) after which the chain state is finalised on layer 1 via checkpointing, meaning that the assurance a transaction cannot be changed is determined by the number of confirmation blocks (1 checkpoint in this case).
 Bor picks the canonical chain via a fork choice rule that selects the longest chain with the highest difficulty.

 Probabilistic finality indicates that there is always a chance for blocks to reorg themselves.
 This prompts dApps and users to require a relatively high number of confirmation blocks, thus negatively impacting user experience.